-- The Safeguarding officer will ensure that CERP's procedures on raising/reporting breaches of the policy are reported immediately - The safeguarding officer will record all the proceedings, evidence and follow-up actions - The officer will develop and maintain a safeguarding register, which will record all complaints, their status, resolution, and any follow-up actions (template provided below)
+- The Safeguarding officer will ensure that CERP's procedures on breaches of the policy are followed. - The safeguarding officer will record all the proceedings, evidence and follow-up actions - The officer will develop and maintain a safeguarding register, which will record all complaints, their status, resolution, and any follow-up actions

-3. Ensuring compliance from the Downstream Partners
+3. Ensuring compliance from the Downstream Partner